janeyziqinglin/Avl_tree/README.md

 The balance factor of nodes in an AVL tree may take on one of three possible values: -1, 0, or +1.
 If the balance factor of a node is greater than one or less than negative one, then the tree is unbalanced and needs to be adjusted by performing rotations.

 An example or rotation is display below.
+The resulting AVL tree has a height of 2 and is balanced, with the left and right subtrees of any node differing in height by at most one.

 ![test1](https://user-images.githubusercontent.com/105125897/233560691-a3d5293e-d0c1-41a3-839d-0764fd458590.gif)

 In AVL trees, there are four types of rotations that are used to maintain the balance of the tree: left-left (LL), left-right (LR), right-left (RL), and right-right (RR) rotations.